 – Customer Personally Identifiable Information (PII) costs over $161 (£120) per stolen record

-– Organisations with a 50% remote workforce took over 316 days to detect and contain the breach, compared to 287 days for organisations
+– Organisations with a 50% remote workforce took over 316 days to detect and contain the breach, compared to 287 days for organisations with office workers.

 – Cybercriminals created over 300,000 new malware pieces to target individuals and businesses.